tinacms/tina.io/content/docs/cli.md

 This will compile the schema into a static files, generates typescript types for you to use in your project and starts a graphQL server on http://localhost:4001

-This command also takes a argument (`-c`) that allows you to run a command as a child process.
+This command also takes an argument (`-c`) that allows you to run a command as a child process.
 This is very helpful for running a dev server and building your next.js app.
 The scripts portion of your package.json should look like this.

 ```json,copy
 "scripts": {